Aladdin (franchise): Disney's Aladdin in Nasira's Revenge

 Disney's Aladdin in Nasira's Revenge is the Aladdin franchise video game which was developed for the PlayStation and PC by Argonaut Games and distributed by Disney Interactive in 2001.
 The game is set after the events of The Return of Jafar, during the television series, and before Aladdin and the King of Thieves.
 The legendary city of Agrabah is in trouble again: the evil sorceress Nasira (Jodi Benson) is out to avenge the death of her brother, the nefarious sorcerer Jafar (Jonathan Freeman).
 She begins her vengeful plot by taking over the palace with a spell and kidnapping Princess Jasmine (Linda Larkin) and the Sultan; she then commands the guard's captain Razoul (Jim Cummings) to bring Aladdin (Scott Weinger) to her.
 The treacherous Nasira believes that if she collects a set of ancient relics that are spread all over Agrabah she might be able to revive Jafar and take over the world, and so she uses her captives to force Aladdin into doing this job for her.

 Disney's Aladdin Pinball

 Disney's Aladdin Pinball is video game developed for Windows by Disney Interactive and published by Disney Online.
 It was released on July 11, 2005.
 The game consists of three separate pinball tables that can be traversed in a single game.
 They include The Market Place, The Cave of Wonders, and the Royal Palace.

+Disney's Math Quest with Aladdin

+Disney's Math Quest with Aladdin is a 1997 educational game by Disney Interactive, and part of the Aladdin franchise.
+It was released as a CD-ROM for Windows and Macintosh personal computers.